For many years, Germany has been one of the most popular expat destinations in Europe, but living in Germany also comes with its challenges.

 + PRO: Excellent public transport options

 Germany has a great public transport system.
-One can easily get across the country and even travel to neighbouring countries by train and bus.
-Cities are also well serviced by local bus, train and tram systems, so much so, that many expats don’t feel the need to own a car.
+You can easily get across the country and even travel to neighbouring countries by train and bus.
+Cities are also well serviced by local bus, train and tram systems, so much so that many expats don’t feel the need to buy a car.

-Many strict rules need to be followed when cycling in a German city.
+You must follow many strict rules when cycling in a German city.
 Not following these rules will anger other road users and can result in fines.
-Vehicles also tend to use bicycle lanes for their own purposes which can make it difficult getting around on a bike.
+Vehicles also tend to use bicycle lanes for their own purposes, making it difficult to get around on a bike.

 Expat Health Insurance